 “Bath, bath and bath some more” is commonly advised to eliminate fleas on your pet.
 While bathing with herbal rinses and shampoos can be very effective, it’s counterproductive to overuse them.
 Bathing too often may cause an imbalance of the skin’s microbial colonies and dry it out.

 Toxic Herbs & Essential Oils are sometimes recommended for natural flea control.
 While often used as an ingredient in natural flea treatments, Pennyroyal is toxic to animals, especially when ingested.
 Other herbs/essential oils to avoid are Rue, Thuja, cedar, Tea Tree Oil and Wormwood.

 With optimum health, effort and diligence, you can naturally protect your pet and home from flea infestations with the advantage of avoiding harsh chemicals.
 It’s important to remember that a flea control product labelled ‘natural’ isn’t necessarily safer, and what’s safe for a human isn’t necessarily safe for a dog or cat.
 Thorough research through reputable sources of information is necessary before using any product, including natural flea remedies.
-Be wary of what you read online and when in doubt, consult a veterinarian (standard, holistic, homeopathic or naturophathic).
+Be wary of what you read online and consult a veterinarian (standard, holistic, homeopathic or naturophathic).

 Sudekum et al. Pennyroyal Oil Toxicosis in a Dog.
 1992.